 If you use the outcome based approach you will continue to experience friction between what you believe about yourself and what you are trying to do.
 If you still view yourself as someone that doesn’t enjoy and look forward to reading your scriptures, reading them will feel like a chore.
 If you change that identity and tell yourself that you do love reading scriptures and do all you can to believe it, then it will feel more like a gift.

 Now, I am not saying that all you have to do is say you love it and you will magically love it, but it will make a difference and make the habit easier.
 Plus, as you consistently perform the behavior (process) you prove to yourself that your identity of loving the scriptures is true.
 The more you do it the more it will solidify your identity.
+The more you will truly believe that is how you are and the more natural the behavior will become.

 This works with any behavior you want to implement, whether it be a nutritional habit, exercise, improving your marriage or relationship with your kids, attending the temple, being a better ministering brother/sister, etc.